Welcome to the Avasthi Lab! We’re thrilled to have you! Please read through all of the below to get up to speed.

 Please utilize your peers and even the most junior members of the lab when writing a grant/paper/abstract/presentation.
 If you can’t make a junior lab member understand your writing/talk, it’s probably not clear enough for a broad audience.
 Aim to finish all writen projects several weeks in advance of the deadline to allow enough time for feedback and revision.

 Everyone has different levels of efficiency and experience.
 Also, each individual person goes through phases of more and less intense work based on deadlines and committments.
 Don’t worry about your labmates’ schedules.
 Productivity is much more important than hours.
-That said, please be around at least during core work hours (roughly 9am-5pm or shifted slightly depending on your preferences) so you can learn from each other and be present for meetings and joint discussions.
+That said, please be around during core work hours (roughly 9am-5pm or shifted slightly depending on your preferences) so you can learn from each other and be present for meetings and joint discussions.
 Let Prachee know if you will be out of the lab for a full day or more.
 Lastly, hard work is required to be competitive for whatever you choose for your future career, but learn to keep a consistent balance for your health and sanity.
 It’s a long road.

 Our general workflow for papers is to first post them as a preprint on BioRxiv when ready and allow some time for feedback from the broader community.
 After revisions based on helpful suggestions from our collegues, we’ll submit to a journal.
 If you have any concerns about this, please discuss with Prachee.